 I’m thinking of possibly majoring in Supply Chain Management and minoring in Chinese.
 I like the idea of being a part of a large alumni network.
-I want to eventually apply to an ivy for grad school and one day work in a large global company, so in that case, Rutgers would be the way to go.
+I want to eventually apply to an Ivy League for grad school and one day work in a large global company, so in that case, Rutgers would be the way to go.

 I want to study abroad, join Circle K, and have an internship or two during my time in college.
 For all three of those things, either college would be just fine.

-At the same time, I’m scared of going to a school that might be too big and have classes in huge lecture halls.
+At the same time, I’m scared of going to a school that might be too big and has classes in huge lecture halls.
 I’m not saying I won’t do well in that kind of classroom environment, but it’s just scary because I’ve never had a class like that before.
 So for that reason, I’m leaning towards TCNJ.

 Both schools have pros and cons and even unknowns including: Which has better food?
 Which has nicer dorms?
 Which student body will I get along with better?

 I don’t want to go to TCNJ and get stuck in a bubble where I know every person on campus and lose touch with the outside world but I also don’t want to go to Rutgers and have to fight to be noticed and compete with other students for local internship opportunities.

 It’s tricky!
 Any opinions/insight would be GREATLY appreciated!
 Thanks!

 I will be traveling to both universities to see them in person.

 This post seems to get a lot of traffic from high school seniors trying to decide between Rutgers and TCNJ.
 I just thought I’d stop back to let you know that I chose Rutgers and I am SO HAPPY I did.
 I think it was a great decision and I wouldn’t be where I am today if it weren’t for certain professors I’ve met through the university.
 I highly encourage you to search “Rutgers” on my blog and check out some of my other stories.